 Importance of Well-Child Visits

-The importance of well-child preventive visits are invaluable in order to help your child grow healthy and strong.
+Well-child preventive visits are essential to your child’s growth.
 Regular well-child visits are an opportunity to build trust and communication between parents and their child’s pediatrician.

 The American Academy of Pediatrics (AAP) and Bright Futures have outlined guidelines considered to be the gold standard for pediatric care.
 Knowing what to expect and what questions to ask is a crucial part to every well-child visit from infancy through adolescence.